 The following is a list of annual scholarships available to students majoring in Biology.
-Students with outstanding academic records are encouraged to review this list, fill out the appropriate application form(s) which are available via the link or through the department office (Upham 320), and submit the application to the Department of Biological Sciences.
+Students with outstanding academic records are encouraged to review this list, fill out the appropriate application form(s) which are available via the links below, and submit the application to the Department of Biological Sciences.
 Selections are usually made in late February/early March with the award ceremony (Science/Mathematics Student Honors Reception) held in April.
 Recipients are expected to attend the ceremony.
 All scholarships are received upon registration the following fall and/or spring semester.

 Joseph & Madeline Chopp Scholarship